 Crabbed Stuffed Avocado With Lime

-- 3 tbsp plus 1 tsp fresh lime juice, divided
+- 3 tablespoon plus 1 teaspoon fresh lime juice divided

 - Ground pepper to taste

 - 1 6- oz can crab meat preferably lump crab meat

 - 1 ripe California Avocdo halved and pitted

 - Lime wedges for serving

 - Dash hot sauce or sriracha (optional, my own addition!)